Registration

 • $4 million annual aggregate

-Step 1) Click on the following [link] to create a profile.
+• Click this link to create a profile.

-Step 3) The original documents listed below must be sent to the College.
+The documents listed above must be submitted to the College.
 Your application will only be processed once all documents are received in their correct format.

 Please refer to the New Brunswick College of Pharmacists' Regulations Sections 12.1 and 12.5 for details.
 For a complete review of the process for International Pharmacy Graduates looking to practice in New Brunswick, please refer to this document: